-Stock futures trade cautiously ahead of jobless claims
+Stock futures trade lower ahead of jobless claims

 Traders will be watching jobless claims and retail earnings

-U.S. equity futures were trading mixed ahead of the opening bell.
+U.S. equity futures were trading lower ahead of the opening bell.

-The Dow is pointing to a 0.2% decline, while the Nasdaq suggests a slight rise.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE